Hall of Fame Honorees

 In 2011 Kay published the novel Bogmeadow's Wish, a light romantic story about an Georgia man embarked on a magical trip in Ireland to scatter his Irish grandfather’s ashes, and the short story collection The Greats of Cuttercane, for which he received another Georgia Author of the Year Award.
 A 2009 recipient of a Georgia Governor's Award in the Humanities, Kay received a Lifetime Achievement Award from the Georgia Writers Association in 2011.
 Kay's most recent novels are Song of the Vagabond Bird: A Story of Obsession (2014), which is set in South Carolina therapy retreat, and The King Who Made Paper Flowers, a modern political parable set in Savannah.

-Kay and his wife of more than fifty years live in Athens, Georgia.
+Kay and his wife of more than fifty years lived in Athens, Georgia, where he died of liver cancer in 2020.
+Kay is survived by his wife and four children.

 The following titles by Terry Kay may be found in the Hall of Fame collection of the Hargrett Library: